 The joint space between the carpal bones and the proximal base of the metacarpals make up the CMC (carpometacarpal) joint.

 Thumb pain can occur when there is arthritis in the CMC joint.
 Other causes of thumb pain include tendonitis, DeQuervan’s tenosynovitis, peripheral neuropathy, peripheral nerve compression, brachial plexus injury, peripheral artery disease.

-Treatment options involve splinting, PT, rest and NSAIDs.
+Non-surgical treatment options for CMC arthritis involve splinting, PT, rest, and NSAIDs.
 Surgical options include fusion or prosthetic replacement both of which are major surgeries with moderate to poor outcomes.

-At the Centeno-Schultz Clinic other options exist which include prolotherapy, PRP and stem cell therapy.
+At the Centeno-Schultz Clinic, other options exist which include prolotherapy, PRP, and bone marrow concentrate injections.